pagrimm/split/README.md

 ## Setup/Installation Requirements

-* _Clone file to desktop from repo on github `https://github.com/pagrimm/split.git` by pressing the green "Code" button_
+* Clone file to desktop from repo on github https://github.com/pagrimm/split.git by pressing the green "Code" button
-* _Using a command Line terminal, enter `git clone https://github.com/pagrimm/split.git`_
+* Using a command Line terminal, enter `git clone https://github.com/pagrimm/split.git`
-* _Navigate to project folder using command line type: `cd Desktop` followed by `cd split`_
+* Navigate to project folder using command line type: `cd Desktop` followed by `cd split`
-* _In Command Line, type, `npm install` and wait for the application to complete it's action_
+* In Command Line, type, `npm install` and wait for the application to complete it's action
-* _Within a command line terminal, user must type `npm run start` to initiate the localhost webpage_
+* Within a command line terminal, user must type `npm run start` to initiate the localhost webpage

+* See this application deployed on [gh-pages](https://pagrimm.github.io/split/index.html)

 ## Bugs